Leather Carving & Stamping For Beginners

 - Marble slab: Highly recommended but not an absolute must, a very hard surface is sufficient.
 Granite will also work.
 Any surface without a lot of bounce back will ensure your tools stay where you need them.

 There are thousands of stamping/carving tools that an artist can use to create their design on their leather.
-However, as a beginner, these are the most popular tools you may want to start with:
+However, as a beginner, you may want to start with a small set to get the hang of the basic process!

 What's the difference between stamping and carving?